Abhinav-Sriharsha/Brain-Tumor/README.md

 ## 📌 OVERVIEW

 Brain tumors are among the most critical medical conditions that require early and accurate detection for effective treatment.
 This project leverages Deep Learning and Computer Vision techniques to classify brain MRI scans into tumorous (Yes) and non-tumorous (No) categories.
 A Convolutional Neural Network (CNN) model is trained on MRI images to detect brain tumors with high accuracy.
----

 ## 🚀 FEATURES

-✔️ Deep Learning-based classification using a CNN model.✔️ Flask-powered Web Application for real-time predictions.✔️ Trained on MRI scan datasets (tumorous vs non-tumorous images).✔️ Real-time inference using OpenCV and TensorFlow.✔️ Well-structured and modular codebase for easy scalability.
+✔️ Deep Learning-based classification using a CNN model.

+✔️ Flask-powered Web Application for real-time predictions.

+✔️ Trained on MRI scan datasets (tumorous vs non-tumorous images).

----
+✔️ Real-time inference using OpenCV and TensorFlow.

+✔️ Well-structured and modular codebase for easy scalability.

 ## 🔬 ALGORITHM & MODEL DETAILS

 This project utilizes a Convolutional Neural Network (CNN) with the following architecture: